viktorperepechaev/Image-Formatter/README.md

 - `decode`
     - Extracts hidden message from image and saves it to `decode.txt`
     - Use this on images that were processed with `encode` operation
+- `ascii`
+    - **Each pixel** turns into a character so you would probably want to downscale (shrinking height twice as much as width looks best) your image first.

 ## Examples
 1. Invert the colors of `input.jpg` and save it as inverted.png: